Disclosure: Your support helps keep Commodity.com running! We earn a referral fee for some brokers & services we list on this page. Learn more...

 Where can I trade CFDs in Australia?

 There are many CFD brokers in Australia.
 They are licensed by the Australian Securities and Investments Commission (ASIC) and therefore have a legal right to offer traders services in the country.
-Examples include Plus500 and eToro.
+One example is Plus500.
 See this list of recommended CFD brokers, or head over to our guide on how to choose a CFD broker.

 Is CFD trading safe?